Hiring In Canada: Fixed-Term vs. Indefinite Employment Contracts and Other Need-to-Knows

 #1 What is the true nature of the engagement?

 Fixed-term employment contracts should be used in situations where the job that is being performed is genuinely temporary.
-Examples of this may include: a summer or semester-long internship program, a specific project with a defined beginning and end that you need completed, a temporary role replacing an employe on leave.
+Examples of this may include: a summer or semester-long internship program, a specific project with a defined beginning and end that you need completed, a temporary role replacing an employee on leave.
 In such cases, a fixed-term contract is a great option for your short-term needs.

 If you aren’t sure how long the project will last or if there’s a potential for continuous extensions, an indefinite contract is a better option for you.
 Indefinite employment contracts give our clients more flexibility by allowing you to keep your workers onboarded for as long as needed without the requirement of notice periods beyond the statutory minimums and the costly severance agreements associated with terminating a fixed-term contract early.